The Word Frequency Counter

 Common verbs in need of synonyms: walk, look, etc.

-Find each and look for the adverb nearby.
-The thesaurus provides a more appropriate verb without descending into adverb hell:
+Find each and identify the adverb nearby.
+The thesaurus provides more appropriate verbs without descending into adverb hell:

 - Walking happily is prancing